dankeyy/audioven/README.md

 What it does is basically:
 take your chords ->
-create a list of corresponding frequencies -> pass those one after another to the wave function `g(f) = A sin(2πft)` and get a list of lists, each describing a sin wave cycling some f (frequency) times over some x seconds -> after that it's a matter of concatinating it and converting it to a bytestring (easiest approach) we could write off to some file and later play.
+create a list of corresponding frequencies -> pass those one by one to the wave function `g(f) = A sin(2πft)` to get a list of lists, each describing a sin wave cycling some f (frequency) times over some x seconds -> after that it's a matter of concatenating and converting it to a bytestring (easiest approach) we could then write off to some file and later play.

 ## prerequisites:
 Make sure you have GHC for compiling & ffmpeg (ffplay) to actually play the music.